mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/plugin_and_rcp.md

 > ^^com.mbeddr.mpsutil.spreferences^^

 This extension allows the definition of preference pages by using MPS models.
-On the preference page, you get a regular MPS editor, as exemplified by the mbeddr platform templates preference page:
+On the preference page, you get a regular MPS editor, as exemplified by the {{ mbeddr_platform() }} templates preference page:

 ![example: spreferences](spreference_example.png)